moxhit/3_DOF_Robotic_Arm/README.md

-# Wireless Servo Control Using NRF24L01, MPU6050, and Flex Sensors
+# Haptic Control of 3 DOF Robotic Arm

-This project demonstrates how to use the NRF24L01 wireless module to send data from an MPU6050 accelerometer and two flex sensors to control three servo motors.
-The minimum reading of each flex sensor positions its respective servo motor at 0 degrees, and the maximum reading positions it at 180 degrees.
-The MPU6050's X-axis reading controls the third servo in a similar manner.
+This project demonstrates the use of the NRF24L01 wireless module to send data from an MPU6050 accelerometer and two flex sensors to control a 3-degree-of-freedom (DOF) robotic arm.
+By bending your fingers or twisting your hand, you can control the movements of the robotic arm.

 ## Components Used
 - 2 x NRF24L01 Wireless Modules